 Saliva tests are fairly new and not considered as reliable as some of the other tests.
 There is a small window of detection with this test as only minimal amounts of the drug are excreted through saliva.

 Generally it is capable of determining whether an individual has consumed marijuana within the last 2 to 3 hours.
-After 2-4 days of abstaining an occassional smoker should generally be able to pass most saliva tests, although heavier users may need a week or up to 10 days of abstinence to be on the safe side.
+After 2-3 days of abstaining an occassional smoker should generally be able to pass most saliva tests, although heavier users may need a week of abstinence to be on the safe side.

 There are products that can make sure you pass the saliva test though, and you can find out more about that in this guide.
 If it’s an important test, that can be very useful to eliminate most of the risk of failing.